alisru/WWSUTRUTheWebOfLiesRevealed/README.md

 The architects of the Minimisation Plan—a Sino-Russian axis—understand this.
 They've pivoted to a far more effective strategy: a philosophical and economic war that convinces the enemy to destroy itself, at no cost to them.

 This philosophical war began when [Gilles Deleuze](https://en.wikipedia.org/wiki/Gilles_Deleuze) (Phonetically; 'Guile Delusion') developed Deleuze's reversal of Plato to say that, instead of ideas coming from a fundamental truth, fundamental truths are born from lies.
-The core of it is that things cannot be 100% true, essentially a fancy way of saying "Hmm, maybe 1 doesn't actually equal 1 despite all proof and evidence" and is the birthplace of the philosophy we all know and despise
+The core of it is that things cannot be 100% true, essentially a fancy way of saying "Hmm, maybe 1 doesn't actually equal 1 despite all proof and evidence", it's a really mocking way to say 1+1 isnt two and is the birthplace of the philosophy we all know and despise

 Delusionism; A Philosophy where everything's made up and the facts don't matter, where the truth is nothing more than an inconvenience to frame your lies, or it's an outright insult to your intelligence

+Just remember this fundamental twufh✨;
+Many things are Circumstance but only One is True, This is true as One is One, and One plus One is Two.
+If anyone says otherwise then they're clearly lying to you For if One's not One we'll have no fun,
+Since One Plus One's now Woe

 **The Minimisation Plan: The Doctrine of Delusionism**